shomeier/NemakiWareWiki/Configuration(CMIS-server).md

 * Spring context configuration XML files are also described in property files.
 So you can replace the back end etc. as you like.

 ---
-* Note: You can define a new property key for your customization use, please pay attention to avoid conflict of property key.
+* Note: You can define a new property key for your customization use, please pay attention to avoid conflict of property keys.